Tire Blowout Attorney

 Today’s huge variety of vehicles operating in many different environments place a huge amount of pressure on tires and even very small flaws can lead to catastrophic accidents.
 Sidewall blisters may seem like a minor thing in the broad scheme of things, but these air bubbles can burst during operation and cause a sudden drop in air pressure.
 Other defects include rim or bead failure and tread separation.
 Any of these flaws can cause a serious accident if they occur at the wrong moment.

-The experienced tire defect lawyers at the Willis Law Firm have the grit to pursue rightful compensation for injuries brought about by defective tires.
-Defective tire lawsuits are unique as are the particulars of your situation.
+The experienced tire defect lawyers at the Willis Law Firm have the grit to pursue compensation for injuries brought about by defective tires.
+Tire blowout accident lawsuits are unique to your situation.
 We know what it takes to conduct a proper investigation into the incident.
 To ensure a speedy resolution we will often work with a private investigator who will aid us in determining liability.
 During the entire process, we will keep the client informed of all developments regarding their case.

 What are the Tire Defect Categories?

-Despite massive progress in this area, the situation is still not perfect.
+Despite massive progress in this area, tire defects are common.
 Before a government agency will actually step in and demand that a recall is issued, they must receive thousands of reports mentioning the same problem.
 This means that by the time action is taken and the recall is issued, the damage to many lives may already be done.

 The underlying issues in a tire defect case may include: